Toggle menu

 You may request that the curtains aren't closed, although the words of committal will still be said.
 If the coffin curtains aren't closed the coffin will remain in sight for the duration of the service.

-If you wish to witness the committal you'll need to inform us when you book the cremation so we can make the necessary arrangements.
+If you wish to witness the committal your Funeral Director will need to inform us when they book the cremation so we can make the necessary arrangements.

 The cremation